RicNord/configparser-override/README.md

 - Union | Tries to cast until successful, in the order the types are specified
 - Any | no type cast

+Custom types:

+- SecretType (abstract): Custom abstract type that masks the secret value when converted to a string.
+Use SecretType.get_secret_value() to retrieve the actual value.
+  - SecretStr | Implementation for strings
+  - SecretBytes | Implementation for bytes

 ## Platform Dependency

 Different operating systems handle environment variables differently.
 Linux is